-The General Data Protection Regulation (GDPR) is well on its way, set to go into effect on May 25th.
+The General Data Protection Regulation (GDPR) has been in effect since May 25th 2018.
 The GDPR is changing the face of data privacy, putting greater control in the hands of users and stricter guidelines at the feet of businesses.

 One of the biggest adjustments that business owners and marketers face is getting consent from users to collect, store, and use their information.

 Under the GDPR, consent must be:

 - Actively given — Users need to take action, such as checking an unticked box

 - Specific and unambiguous — Users should be informed in plain and clear language of exactly what they’re offering their consent for.

 - Separate from other terms and incentives — consent needs to be freely given, rather than incentivized or bundled with other offers of consent.

 - Easy to withdraw from — You must include information stating that the consumer can easily withdraw their consent and provide them with instructions on how to do so.